rambasnet/DevEnvSetup/Windows/VSCode/VSCode-Install-README.md

 ## Launch VS Code App from Windows

-1. search for it and run it
+1. search for "VS Code" and run it

 ## Configure VS Code for WSL Ubuntu

-- if VS Code is configured properly both Ubuntu files and folders and Windows and Ubuntu can be accessed easily from VS Code File -> Open Menu
+- if VS Code is configured properly both Ubuntu files and folders and Windows file system can be accessed easily from VS Code File -> Open Menu

-1. first install VS Code in Windows (see above)
+1. first install VS Code on Windows (see above)
 2. install WSL Ubuntu (see [../WSL/README.md](../WSL/README.md))
 3. run Ubuntu App to run Bash Termimal
 4. enter the following command